This addendum is mostly a compilation of common-sense items. Most "dog

 for those bringing the 4-legged family member.

-1. Flea Prevention: In regards to fleas, after each dog rental, we
+2. Flea Prevention: In regards to fleas, we have scheduled monthly

 ill-kept.
 (If you want to bring the dog with you on vacation, you are the